Student Center Policies

 - All tables will be set up and broken down by Auxiliary Services staff only.

 - No more than 2 tables are allowed in the Student Center Lobby.

 - Chalk may be used to post notices on the sidewalk in front of the Student Center (no closer than 4 feet from the doors).

 - Chalking is prohibited on all structures and vertical surfaces, including buildings, walls, signs, benches, lampposts, poles, columns, and trees.

 - All chalk must be water-soluble allowing for removal with rain/water.

 - Chalking is permitted for up to five (5) days, and must be removed within 24 hours after the event advertised is completed.

 - Under no circumstance may acrylics, ink, or paint be used on any permanent surface.

 Digital SignageDisplay on the digital signage located throughout the Student Center is open to members of the UB community (students, staff and faculty) for information related to campus events, activities and services.
-The posting policies for digital signage as well as the digital signage request form can be found here.
+The review posting policies and to request digital signage, visit the digital signage request form .